 (view west, upstream)

 The explorers' grasp of the geography of the interior of the Northwest continued to evolve.
 At water level they estimated the distances between riverside landmarks and recorded their compass bearings, which were logged in daily lists of "courses and distances."
-On 26 May 1805, for instance, they traveled 22¾ miles in twenty-one courses, pausing briefly at the end of the eleventh course, where the stream they dubbed, for some unknown or no particular reason, "Windsor's Creek" (far right)–since steamboat days known as Cow Creek–meanders into the Missouri River.
+On 26 May 1805, for instance, they traveled 22¾ miles in twenty-one courses pausing briefly at the end of the eleventh course.
+For no known reason, they dubbed a creek meandering into the Missouri River (in the far right of the above photo), "Windsor's Creek."
+Since steamboat days, this creek has been known as Cow Creek.
 Evidently, Richard Windsor had not yet distinguished himself as a member of the Corps of Discovery, although ten days after they left that eponymous landmark behind he came close to historical immortality by being the second soldier to perish on the expedition, by plummeting some 90 vertical feet into Maria's River.

 Looking around, the men of the Corps of Discovery were fascinated by the varied textures, shapes and colors of the 200- to 300-foot cliffs that defined the river's immediate borderlands.
 They noticed that the black rock they had previously seen had given way to soft, light sandstone overlaid by "a hard freestone of a brownish yellow colour."
 They were passing through a flicker of geological time, the rising and falling of rivers large and small, the slow ebbs and flows of glaciers, eons ago.
 With the eyes of a river-bound eastern plantation owner, Clark judged from all he could see that "this Countrey may with propriety . . . be termed the Deserts of America, as I do not Conceive any part can ever be Settled, as it is deficent in water, Timber & too Steep to be tilled."
 In those days the word "desert" denoted any land that was apparently useless, whether or not it consisted only of sand and cactus.